 Map<String, List<User>>.
 In other words,

-groupBy is dividing our collection into a smaller one for each key.
+groupBy divides our collection into multiple small collections: one for each key.
 This is how this function can be used to solve the above problems:

 groupBy, we receive a

 Map as a result, and we can use all the different methods defined on it.
 This makes